settings icon

 How should a Christian view politics?

-translate video dot blog Christian politics audio
+translate video podcast dot blog Christian politics audio

 Answer

 The first truth is that the will of God permeates and supersedes every aspect of life.
 It is God’s will that takes precedence over everything and everyone (Matthew 6:33).
 God’s plans and purposes are fixed, and His will is inviolable.
-What He has purposed, He will bring to pass, and no government can thwart His will (Daniel 4:34-35).
+What He has purposed, He will bring to pass, and no government can thwart His will (Daniel 4:34–35).
 In fact, it is God who “sets up kings and deposes them” (Daniel 2:21) because “the Most High is sovereign over the kingdoms of men and gives them to anyone he wishes” (Daniel 4:17).
-A clear understanding of this truth will help us to see that politics is merely a method God uses to accomplish His will.
+An understanding of this truth will help us see that politics is merely a method God uses to accomplish His will.
 Even though evil men abuse their political power, meaning it for evil, God means it for good, working “all things together for the good of those who love him, who have been called according to his purpose” (Romans 8:28).

-Second, we must grasp the fact that our government cannot save us!
-Only God can.
-We never read in the New Testament of Jesus or any of the apostles expending any time or energy schooling believers on how to reform the pagan world of its idolatrous, immoral, and corrupt practices via the government.
+Second, government is not the remedy for all our social ills.
+We are not saved through politics.
+Only God can save, and He provides the answer to society’s problems.
+We never read in the New Testament of Jesus or any of the apostles schooling believers on how to reform the pagan world of its idolatrous, immoral, and corrupt practices via the government.
 The apostles never called for believers to demonstrate civil disobedience to protest the Roman Empire’s unjust laws or brutal schemes.
-Instead, the apostles commanded the first-century Christians, as well as us today, to proclaim the gospel and live lives that give clear evidence to the gospel’s transforming power.
+Instead, they preached the gospel and lived in a way that gave evidence of the gospel’s transforming power.

-There is no doubt that our responsibility to government is to obey the laws and be good citizens (Romans 13:1–2).
+There is no doubt that government is necessary, and our responsibility is to obey the laws and be good citizens (Romans 13:1–2).
 God has established all authority, and He does so for our benefit, “to commend those who do right” (1 Peter 2:13–15).
-Paul tells us in Romans 13:1–8 that it is the government’s responsibility to rule in authority over us—hopefully for our good—to collect taxes, and to keep the peace.
-Where we have a voice and can elect our leaders, we should exercise that right by voting for those who best demonstrate Christian principles.
+It is the government’s responsibility to rule—hopefully for our good—to collect taxes, and to keep the peace (see Romans 13:1–8).
+Good citizenship includes taking seriously our duty to be informed and vote for leaders who promote Christian principles.
+Where we have a voice, we should exercise the right to vote.
+Candidates or proposals at odds with the Bible’s teaching on life, family, marriage, or faith should never be supported (see Proverbs 14:34).
+Those who uphold biblical values should be helped.

-Believers throughout the ages have lived, and even flourished, under antagonistic, repressive, pagan governments.
-This was especially true of the first-century believers who, under merciless political regimes, sustained their faith under immense cultural stress.
-They understood that it was they, not their governments, who were the light of the world and the salt of the earth.
-They adhered to Paul’s teaching to obey their governing authorities, even to honor, respect, and pray for them (Romans 13:1-8).
-More importantly, they understood that, as believers, their hope resided in the protection that only God supplies.
-The same holds true for us today.
-When we follow the teachings of the Scriptures, we become the light of the world as God has intended for us to be (Matthew 5:16).
+Believers throughout the ages have lived and even flourished under antagonistic, repressive, pagan governments.
+This was especially true of the first-century believers who sustained their faith under merciless political regimes that created immense cultural stress.
+They understood that they were the light of the world and the salt of the earth.
+They adhered to Paul’s teaching to obey their governing authorities, even to honor, respect, and pray for them (Romans 13:1–8).
+And they trusted in the protection that only God supplies.

 Political entities are not the savior of the world.
 The salvation for all mankind has been manifested in Jesus Christ.
 God knew that our world needed saving long before any national government was ever founded.
 He demonstrated to the world that redemption could not be accomplished through the power of man, economic strength, military might, or politics.
 Peace of mind, contentment, hope, and joy—and the salvation of mankind—are provided only through Jesus’ death and resurrection.
+Christians should be voters, and they should be bearers of the gospel.

 Return to: